COMSOC-Community/prefsampling/docs-source/source/quickstart.rst

     CONSTANTS.BUNKE_SHEARER

-Not that :py:class:`~prefsampling.core.euclidean.EuclideanSpace` and :py:class:`~prefsampling.constants` are not the same enumeration so direct comparison will fail.
+Not that :py:class:`~prefsampling.core.euclidean.EuclideanSpace` and :py:class:`~prefsampling.CONSTANTS` are not the same enumeration so direct comparison will fail.
 Indeed, :code:`CONSTANTS.BALL == EuclideanSpace.BALL` is evaluated to :code:`False`.
 However,
 the values are the same so :code:`CONSTANTS.BALL.value == EuclideanSpace.BALL.value` is evaluated to :code:`True`.